Skip to Content

 Docusaurus Plushie

 The same API Client Signer cannot be used across different vaults.
-If you need to use it in multiple vaults, add a different API Client Signers for each vault.
+If you need to use it in multiple vaults, add a different API Client Signer for each vault.

 Step 3: Grant key access to the Client Signer

-After completing Step 2, a “Grant key access” signing request is generated automatically:
+After completing Step 2, MPCVault automatically creates a “Grant key access” request.

-1. Approve and sign this request in the MPCVault app.
+1. Approve and sign this request in the MPCVault mobile app.

-2. Once authorized, the Client Signer has access to vault keys and can perform signing operations.
+2. Once authorized, the Client Signer can access vault key shares and perform signing operations.

 Step 4: Deploy and run the Client Signer